damanikjosh/virtualgl-turbovnc-docker/README.md

 ## Usage

 You can use this image to run graphical applications in a Docker container.
-You can use the `vglrun` command to run the graphical applications.
+You can use the `vglrun` command to run the graphical applications using VirtualGL.

 ```bash
 docker run --gpus all --rm -it --network=host -e DISPLAY=:1 damanikjosh/virtualgl-turbovnc:latest vglrun glxspheres64